 If you do find any articles on your topic, you may still be able to proceed if you plan on addressing the topic from a new perspective or a different point-of-view from the already-written article.
 The more articles that have been written on your topic, the more difficult this will be.

 A preemption check is conducted after you have chosen a potential article topic but before you begin your actual research.
+In fact, you will find that some of your research can be completed during the process of your preemption check.
 It also is worthwhile to perform the check before submitting your paper for publication.

 First, a word of warning: Do not rely only on the full-text Westlaw and Lexis law journal databases.
 While using these databases is a good start, many law reviews are not included in these databases.
 Furthermore, the coverage for many law reviews included in these databases does not extend all the way to the first volume of the law review.
 In sum, relying only on Westlaw and Lexis will result in an incomplete preemption check.